Apricot Oil Benefits For Hair, Skin, And More!

-They’re a fantastic source of Vitamin A, C, E and K (which is really good for maintaining heart health), and also add fiber to your diet -- making them a great natural digestive.
+They’re a fantastic source of Vitamin A, C, E and K (which is really good for maintaining heart health), and also add fiber to your diet, making them a great natural digestive.

 The apricot tree is known to have originated from China -- however, was spread to Europe from Armenia.
-The most commonly cultivated tree is known as Prunus Armeniaca (derived from the it’s place of origin at the time -- Armenia) and produces the a fruit known as the ‘sweet apricot.’
-This is the apricot we know and love, and is the most commonly cultivated genus of the fruit.
+The most commonly cultivated tree is known as Prunus Armeniaca (derived from it’s place of origin at the time -- Armenia) and produces a fruit known as the ‘sweet apricot.’
+This is the apricot we know and love and is the most commonly cultivated genus of the fruit.

-Once you’ve ascertained that the oil you’re using is of the sweet variety -- feel free to use it liberally for a variety of reasons: from cooking and baking (one of it’s more common uses and a wonderful substitute for almond oil), to skin and hair treatments (which I’ll explain in the next few paragraphs).
+Once you’ve ascertained that the oil you’re using is of the sweet variety feel free to use it liberally for a variety of reasons: from cooking and baking (one of it’s more common uses and a wonderful substitute for almond oil) to skin and hair treatments (which I’ll explain in the next few paragraphs).

 Apricot oil shares many qualities and attributes with almond oil and is best used as a hair treatment when combined with almond oil.
 Apricot oil can even be used to help prevent or slow hair loss in both men and women.

-Apricot oil will also moisturize and help to soothe an irritable scalp -- which is often the leading cause of dandruff.
-By massaging the oil into your scalp and combing it regularly (followed by a rinse), you’ll help to alleviate the itchiness and the dry flakes of hair that generally come as a result from scratching your irritated scalp.
+Apricot oil will also moisturize and help to soothe an irritable scalp which is often the leading cause of dandruff.
+By massaging the oil into your scalp and combing it regularly (followed by a rinse), you’ll help to alleviate the itchiness and the dry flakes of hair that generally come as a result of scratching your irritated scalp.

-I recommend utilizing the hot oil treatment though, if you wish to get rid of your dandruff quickly and more effectively.
+I recommend utilizing the hot oil treatment though.
+That is, if you wish to get rid of your dandruff quickly and more effectively.
 It contains a great deal of strong antioxidants (such as catechins, hydroxycinnamics and caffeic acid) which will also remove and treat the buildup of harmful chemical agents that may linger on your scalp due to continued use of chemical hair products (such as hair-sprays) or general pollutants, and can cause irritation or hair damage.

 The oil allows the nutrients to penetrate the surface of your skin and nourish your blood cells.
-In order to have a stronger effect on relieving the dark circles and fight the signs of aging on your skin, I recommend adding lemongrass, bergamot or orange essential oil to the apricot oil in order to stimulate blood circulation.
+In order to have a stronger effect on relieving the dark circles and fight the signs of aging on your skin, I recommend adding lemongrass, bergamot, or orange essential oil to the apricot oil in order to stimulate blood circulation.

-Some of the leading causes of dark circles is a lack of nutrients in the blood cells and a stagnation of the flow of the capillaries.
+Some of the leading causes of dark circles are a lack of nutrients in the blood cells and a stagnation of the flow of the capillaries.
 The skin layer is thinner in that area and patchiness will show through -- hence the darkening of the skin.
 Treat regularly as a means of speeding up the recovery process and prolonging the effects.

-Apricot Kernel Oil vs. Sweet Almond Oil
+Apricot Oil Vs. Sweet Almond Oil

-As mentioned earlier, both oils are equally effective in treating hair and skin issues and both have strong health benefits when ingested orally.
-In fact, they’re very similar in many regards: they taste almost the same, they both contain similar vitamin types (A, C, E, K etc.), they both have high levels of linalool and they both act as natural antioxidants.
+As mentioned earlier, both oils are equally effective in treating hair and skin issues.
+Both have strong health benefits when ingested orally.
+In fact, they’re very similar in many regards.
+They taste almost the same and they both contain similar vitamin types (A, C, E, K, etc.).
+Also, they both have high levels of linalool and act as natural antioxidants.

 However, apricot oil works very well as a massage oil and penetrates the skin much deeper than almond oil.
 This makes it more effective for treating muscle and joint pains and for relieving dry, cracked skin.
 Both have their pros and cons, but really -- they work best when used together.

-Why Is Cold Pressed Apricot Kernel Oil Best?
+Why Is Cold Pressed Apricot Oil Best?

 Firstly, you have to obtain roughly 500 grams of sweet apricot kernels or seeds (they look roughly like almonds).
 Let the apricot seeds soak in water for at least 20 minutes so that they become nice and soft.
 Now, crush the seeds with a mortar and pestle.
 Make sure that you get them as fine as possible.
 You need to get them down to a powder-like state, so keep crushing.